Hash-Studios/Prism/README.md

 - Download any wallpaper to Gallery
 - Secure data and favourites storage on Google Firebase
 - Search for Wallpapers by keyword
+- Check how the wallpaper will look with fake clock and app icons
 - Search for Wallpapers by color
 - Find wallpapers with similar color to one wallpaper
 - Set any wallpaper on the home screen, lock screen or both